Top Reasons to Buy a Trademark Instead of Registering a New One

 Avoid Rejection Risk

-• Similarity to an existing trademark.
+• Similar to a registered trademark.

 • Generic or overly descriptive terms.